 Whether you are managing an HR department or a project team, it is important to know how to prepare your workplaces to get the work done without interruptions.

-This virtual training workshop will assist HR practitioners to prepare for events like COVID-19 and other scenarios by carrying out Business Contingency Planning (BCP).
+This workshop will assist HR practitioners to prepare for events like COVID-19 and other scenarios by carrying out Business Contingency Planning (BCP).

 • To understand the impact of business continuity planning (BCP) when it occurs.

 • To understand how HR can be an effective partner during BCP.

 • Understanding what Crisis Management Team is and how HR can play its role here.

 • Activation of different scenarios and case studies and group exercises to put these programs where HR can play its vital role.

 • Define what’s essential for HR in supporting the business during BCP.